truenas/documentation/content/SCALE/SCALECLIReference/Auth/CLISessions.md

 The `id` command displays the IDs of all TrueNAS sessions since boot.

 {{< expand "Identifying sessions" "v" >}}

+#### Description

+The `id` command does not require entering properties or arguments.

+Enter the command, then press <kbd>Enter</kbd>.

-The `id` command has no required options.
-It returns a table of recent and active session IDs.
+The command returns a table of recent and active session IDs.

 #### Usage